-Most Universities are Charities and thus do not pay tax on their surpluses, nor reclaim tax on deficits!
-If they have substantial "Trading activity" which might be taxable, this is normally carried out through a subsidiary company which then gives its profits to the University under Gift Aid - so no tax is suffered.
+Charities do not pay tax on their surpluses, nor reclaim tax on deficits!
+If they have substantial "Trading activity" which might be taxable, this is normally carried out through a subsidiary company which then covenants its profits to the Charity - so no tax on profits is suffered.

-If a University has to charge Value Added Tax on some activities it will show the income from those without addition of the VAT, which it collects from customers on behalf of the Government.
-It may be able to recover the VAT it has suffered on related costs.
-Otherwise costs in the Income and Expenditure Account will include any VAT charged by suppliers, since the main activity of education provision precludes recovery of VAT.
+If a Charity has to charge Value Added Tax on some activities it will show the income from those without addition of the VAT, which it has collected from customers on behalf of the Government, it may then be able to recover some of the VAT it has suffered on related costs.
+Otherwise the costs in the Income and Expenditure Account will include any VAT charged by suppliers, since the main activity of the provision of Trade Union services precludes recovery of VAT.